Hnshlr/irp-myvoslam/README.md

 ## Setting up the application

+### Python version

+The application was developped with Python 3.7.17.
+All requirements to meet for this project to run are explained in the next section. **It is mandatory that the virtual environment is created with Python 3.7.17, otherwise dependencies will not be installed correctly.**

 ### Initiate the virtual environment

 Once the repository of the project is cloned, or downloaded from Cranfield's Canvas, create a virtual environment for the project to store all packages the app requires.